IITTeaching/cs425-f22-group-16/README.md

     - Click on 'Update Account Info' to:
       - View your customer account info
       - Or to update your account info.

+ ## Due to time constraints some functionalities weren't implemented like: statements